 Minor League Hockey History: Not much.
 Billings has been home to more junior hockey teams than semi-professional, with the Billings Bighorns of the WHL (1977-1982) and the Billings Bulls of the AWHL and NAHL (1993-2006).
-The only semi-pro hockey team to grace “The Metra” was the Montana Magic of the Central Professional Hockey League, who lasted one unimpressive season before folding (1983-1984).
+The only pro hockey team to grace “The Metra” was the Montana Magic of the Central Professional Hockey League, who lasted one unimpressive season before folding (1983-1984).

 Why They’ll Get an ECHL Team: Billings is the largest city in Montana, with over 100,000 people in the city limits and a metro area of 170,000.
 That population is on par with the likes of Independence, MO; Manchester, NH; and North Charleston, SC (all current ECHL markets).
 ECHL Communications Director Joe Babik confirmed in March that he “has been in contact with a group that has expressed interest in bringing ECHL hockey to Billings…provided the necessary upgrades can be made at the arena.”
 Local hockey coach Kyle McGlone, an integral part in the effort to bring a pro hockey franchise to Billings, also stated that the Rimrock Auto Arena meets the minimum seating capacity requirement set forth by the league.

-Why They Won’t: In May, the MetraPark Advisory Board’s ad hoc hockey feasibility committee told everyone hoping to get semi-pro hockey in Billings to hold their horses.
+Why They Won’t: In May, the MetraPark Advisory Board’s ad hoc hockey feasibility committee told everyone hoping to get professional hockey in Billings to hold their horses.
 Their findings concluded that there are many hurdles to clear before Billings becomes an ECHL city: cost, venue availability, and market viability being the three major reasons for caution.
 Upgrading outdated ice-making machinery requires the cement floor to be destroyed and re-poured, normally taking 35 to 45 days and costing upwards of $3 million.
 The possibility of contaminated soil underneath the arena is also a concern, and that issue would have to be studied further before an upgrade is made.
 Sponsorships will also be a challenge, with estimates at $250,000 to be collected while the arena is being upgraded.
 Being the main concert venue of Billings, Rimrock Auto Arena might run into weekend booking issues with their proposed hockey club.
 An initial season ticket drive of at least 1,500 tickets would need to take place, and with the Billings Bulls (NA3HL) going dormant last season, big questions remain as to whether an ECHL club would succeed in Montana.

 3. ALBUQUERQUE, NEW MEXICO